intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 for each work-item.
 Mixed instructions accept both varying and uniform local variables.

+In an SPMD region, we call an argument *dynamically uniform* if all work-items in a subgroup have the same value.

 Regions come in two different kinds: collective and SPMD.
 A collective instructions must only appear in a collective region, and an SPMD instruction must only appear in a SPMD region.
 Mixed instructions might appear in both kinds of regions.